alex-oswald/alexoswald.com/_posts/2020-05-06-creating-my-static-blog-site.md

 **DID NOT WORK FOR ME**

+This wasn't working for me.
 I had to use GoDaddy to forward the domain to the www subdomain, which was mapped to the Azure CDN endpoint.

 ![Screenshot](/assets/images/2020-05-06/redirect-root-to-www.png)